The Value of Human Milk in the NICU: Reducing Morbidities & Necrotizing Enterocolitis

 Read the Innovating Practice research overview and summaries now

 Intestinal Permeability in Preterm Infants by Feeding Type: Mother's Milk Versus Formula - journal article

 Role of Human Milk in Extremely Low Birth Weight Infants' Risk of Necrotizing Enterocolitis or Death - journal article

-An Exclusively Human Milk-Based Diet is Associated with a Lower Rate of Necrotizing Enterocolitie Than a Diet of Human Milk and Bovine Milk-Based Products - journal article
+An Exclusively Human Milk-Based Diet is Associated with a Lower Rate of Necrotizing Enterocolitis Than a Diet of Human Milk and Bovine Milk-Based Products (article is unavailable)